fggp/go-csnd/README.md

-GO Bindings for Csound6
+Go Binding for Csound6
 ========

 This wrapper is still very experimental.
 It has been tested only on Linux.
-It needs a proper installation of Csound6 with header files in the include path in the csound directory (e.g. csound/csound.h). libcsound64 have to be in the PATH.
+It needs a proper installation of Csound6 with header files in the include path in the csound directory (e.g. csound/csound.h). libcsound64 has to be in the PATH.

 You can install this package with `go get`: